SamCress96/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
 Once it runs successfully, will it terminate on its own?
 How do you know?
-It will not terminate on its one, as there no code to close the connection.
+     It will not terminate on its one, as there is no code to close the connection.
 It will continue to wait to recieve messages.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages